jacobtomlinson/website/content/posts/2020/2020-06-19-how-to-use-obs-with-zoom.md

 Once it is installed restart OBS Studio and any other application that you want to access your video stream.

 Then in OBS Studio click `Tools > Start Virtual Camera`.
+You'll need to do this every time you open OBS.

 ![OBS Studio Start Virtual Camera menu](https://i.imgur.com/c7YX2HW.png)